 13. Gutter Trough Chicken Feeder

-This chicken feeder is simple and will cost you to spend less money.
+This chicken feeder is simple and cost-effective.
 The structure of this feeder keeps the chicken from tossing out the feeds.
 This feeder is made up of a plastic bucket, PVC pipes, and wood.
 This DIY project is ideal for you if you want to create a feeder without compromising your budget.

 15. Old Tire Chicken Feeder

 This chicken feeder is very easy to do and very cheap.
-All you need to do is grab an old tire.
+The main component for this is an old tire.
 You can also buy this one in some junk shops or cut it in half if you have an old tire.
 If the tire is thin, you can use a sharp knife, but you will need a cutting tool if a sharp knife can’t do the thing.

 After then you need to disinfect the tire to keep it clean.
 You may clean it with detergent soap and wash it thoroughly with water.
 Wipe the tire clean using a clean rag.